23 December 5th, 1946

 The first time I swallowed everything, but after that it started to irritate me, and I looked for ways to show him that I would not be intimidated.

 One time, when we put on Lateiner’s piece Blimele, I was asked to play the role of Zeligl, a role in which Mogulesko himself really excelled.
 And as always, when I only had to play a role in which Mogulesko himself excelled, I worked really hard to prepare, and this time was no exception.
-I studied the role of Zeligl, and above all I studied the couplet which Zeligl sand as a duet with Zirele:
+I studied the role of Zeligl, and above all I studied the couplet which Zeligl sang as a duet with Zirele:

 Lyrics.